 Based in Rubio, Venezuela, Gaby Andrade is the Executive Director for Andean Aid in Venezuela and Colombia.
 She also serves on the board of Andean Aid’s Civil Association, Una Sonrisa Para Todos Venezuela.
 Gaby holds a Bachelor’s degree in Social Sciences from Universidad Catolica Del Tachira, and a post-graduate degree in Management of Education from Universidad de Pamplona en Colombia.
 She has served as the principal for a private school in Rubio, where she makes her home.

 Julie Anderson is the creative director for All the World Media, a producer of national broadcast television and digital content.
 A graduate of Trinity International College with a B.A. degree in Communications, she is also a graduate of the Moody Bible Institute.
-Julie is the recipient of the Clarion Award from the National Association of Women in Communications and a five-time Emmy award nominee for her work at PBS and the Oprah Winfrey Network.
+Julie is the recipient of the Clarion Award from the National Association of Women in Communications and a five-time Emmy award nominee for her work as a television producer at PBS.
 Having visited Help and Hope Centers in Venezuela and Colombia, Julie uses her professional experience to advise on communications and produce film, videos and web content for Andean Aid.
 She is a resident of Chicago and attends the Moody Church.
 Julie serves on the board of the Hold On To Your Music Foundation in Los Angeles and is a past Advisory Board member at The Fishing School in Washington, D.C., an after-school haven for at-risk children.

 Aubrey is a senior development officer with Partners in Health, an organization whose mission is to provide a preferential option for the poor in health care by establishing long-term relationships with sister organizations based in settings of poverty.
 In her role at PIH, Aubrey cultivates principal gifts from high-capacity individuals and develops donor-specific strategies.
 Previously, Aubrey was a writing and speaking skills program administrator at the World Bank.
 While earning her Masters in International Communication and Development, she interned in World Vision’s Children in Crisis Unit.
 She has been a language teacher in Japan through the Japan Exchange and Teaching Programme, and has lived in Rwanda as an External Relations Coordinator for Partners in Health.
 Aubrey resides in the Chicago area with her husband and two daughters.